Skip to main content

 tip

 In addition to navigating to webforms, Qodly Studio offers a convenient way to direct users to external links.
-The process follows the same steps as outlined for associating navigation actions with events for webforms, with a slight variation in the "Select Target" step:
+The process follows the same steps as outlined for associating navigation actions with events for webforms, with a slight variation in the "Target Type" step:

-1. Define Transition Method: Similar to configuring webform navigation, you can specify how the external link will be presented.
+2. Define Transition Method: Similar to configuring webform navigation, you can specify how the external link will open.
 However, for external links, you have two options:

 • New Tab: Induce the opening of a new browser tab.